ACORN (Addressing Capacity in Organisations to do Research) Community of Practice

 Fiona Bell - Acting Head of Research, Yorkshire Ambulance Service NHS Trust

-Fiona has worked at Yorkshire Ambulance Service for 5 years, first as the Research and Development manager and now leading a team of research paramedics in the development and delivery of high quality ambulance care research.
-She has responsibility for research governance and delivery, also acting as co-investigator on a number of projects in staff wellbeing and pre-hospital care.
+Fiona has worked at Yorkshire Ambulance Service since 2015, first as the Research and Development manager and now leading a team of research paramedics and researchers in the development and delivery of high quality ambulance care research.
+Before joining the ambulance service she completed a PhD in microbiology, worked in commercial skin research and held roles at the NIHR Clinical Research Network.

 Image of Fiona Bell